 NCERT Solutions Class 11 English For Elkana – Free PDF Download

 Chapter 8 of NCERT Solutions for Class 11 English Woven Words Poetry contains accurate answers to help students grasp the core concepts of this poem.
-Students who are not able to answer the textbook questions can refer to the NCERT Solutions from BYJU’S. These solutions contain answers in a simple language to make it easier for the students to understand and prepare well for the Class 11 exams.
+Students who are not able to answer the textbook questions can refer to the NCERT Class 11 English Solutions from BYJU’S. These solutions contain answers in simple language to make it easier for the students to understand and prepare well for the Class 11 exams.

 Access answers to NCERT Solutions for Class 11 English Poetry Chapter 8 – For Elkana

 1. Comment on the subtlety with which the poet captures the general pattern of communication within a family.

 In the poem ‘For Elkana’, the poet has depicted a scene from a common Indian home.
 On one April evening, walking on the porch, the wife explains a few issues which the husband is unconcerned about, as he thinks that any man in his neighbourhood would have an answer to them.
 The lady is keen to discuss the issues with no disturbance and asks for the attention of her husband.
 It is a typical way in which a conversation occurs between a husband and a wife, let it be on any topic under the sun.
 The husband thinks the talk is not relevant and ignores it.
 He thinks that the issues which his wife is discussing are too simple to spend his time on and, in a funny way, declares that his wife is correct in order to avoid any further arguments.
 It might be interesting for the reader to find that during an argument, the poet doesn’t forget to explain the wife’s love for her husband.

 2. Poetic effect is achieved in the poem through understatement and asides.
 Discuss this with examples.